MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 > [!NOTE]
 > When you select multiple options as a filter value, the relationship between the options is defined as *OR*.
 For example, if you select both the **Open** and the **Released** check box in the **Status** filter field on the **Sales Orders** page, it means that sales orders that are either open or released are displayed.

-### <a name="setting-filters-on-lists"></a>Setting Filters on Lists
+### Setting Filters on Lists

 On lists, you set filters by using the filter pane.
 To display the filter pane for a list, choose the drop-down arrow next to the name of the page, and then choose the **Show filter pane** action.
-Alternatively, press **Shift+F3**.
+Alternatively, select <kbd>Shift</kbd>+<kbd>F3</kbd>.

 To display the filter pane for a column on a list, choose the drop-down arrow, and then choose the **Filter** action.
-Alternatively, press **Shift+F3**.
+Alternatively, select <kbd>Shift</kbd>+<kbd>F3</kbd>.
 The filter pane opens with the selected column shown as a filter field in the **Filter list by** section.

 The filter pane displays the current filters for a list, and enables you to set your own custom filters on one or more fields by choosing the **+ Filter** action.